tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 ```

 d.
 Add some new D3.js visualizations to Tika Similarity
 > Add some new D3.js visualizations to Tika Similarity.
-Our team made circle packing, treemap, plot, bracemap
+Our team made circle packing, treemap, plot, bracemap.
+We are added the result
+> and code file with in our submitted file.

 # About
 This is the assignment 1 from DSCI 550 Spring 2023 at USC Viterbi School of Engineering.
 This research is collaborated by 6 group members